Sophomore catcher comes up huge in first SEC start

-Head Coach Tim Corbin begins his 13th season at the helm of the Vanderbilt baseball program.
-During his tenure Corbin has turned the Commodores into a national power and taken the program to unprecedented success leading Vanderbilt to the top of college baseball in 2014 with the school's first-ever men's national championship in the Dores' second trip to the College World Series in four seasons.
+Head Coach Tim Corbin begins his 14th season at the helm of the Vanderbilt baseball program.
+During his tenure, Corbin has turned the Commodores into a national power and taken the program to unprecedented success leading Vanderbilt to the top of college baseball in 2014 with the school’s first-ever men’s national championship.